James Bisset (Royal Navy officer): Life

 In 1791 he was commanding the 16-gun HMS Swallow moving to 14-gun HMS Falcon, based in Jamaica, the following year.
 In 1793 he saw action in the English Channel, capturing several privateers, and was promoted to Post Captain in October 1794.

 In 1795 he was given the far larger HMS Venerable, a 74-gun ship of the line, under Admiral Duncan in the North Sea.

 On 23 December 1805 he sat on the panel of judges at Admiral Robert Calder's court-martial.

 In 1811 his wife lived at Carnegie Street in south Edinburgh and in 1813 moved nearby to 174 Pleasance.

 In December 1813 he was promoted to rear admiral.

 His ultimate command was the highly prestigious 100-gun HMS Sovereign, which had famously seen action at the Battle of Trafalgar.

-He is buried in New Calton Burial Ground in Edinburgh.
+He died in Edinburgh on 20th January 1824 and is buried in New Calton Burial Ground in Edinburgh.
 He did not have any children.